vbrandl/vbrandl.net/content/post/deploying-hugo-with-gitea-and-droneci.md

 pipeline between the build and the deploy step, that uses the [Alpine Linux base image][8], installs `make` and executes the `Makefile`.

-Drone build pipelines are made up of several steps, where the changes made on the repository in each step are persisted to the next step.
-So when the first step (actually it is the second step since the first is cloning the repository but this is an implicit step) builds the Hugo website, the `public/` directory will still exist in the new step, so I can perform the AoT compression and copy all files to the target server in the third step.
-At this point my DroneCI configuration looked like this:

 ```yaml
 pipeline:
   build: